rmosolgo/batmanjs.github.io/docs/configuration.md

 ### fetchRemoteHTML
 __Default: `true`__

 Batman fetches HTML for views which aren't loaded yet.
 If `fetchRemoteHTML` is false, Batman throws an error if needed HTML is not found in the DOM.
-(The [`data-view` binding](/docs/api/batman.view_bindings.html#data-view) may be used to provide HTML in the DOM.)
+(The [`data-defineview` binding](/docs/api/batman.view_bindings.html#data-view) may be used to provide HTML in the DOM.)

 ### usePushState
 __Default: `true`__